niku4i/ltsv2csv/README.md

 ## Usage

 `ltsv2csv` is a command line tool.
-It converts stdin LTSV lines to stdout CSV.
-The first row of output become a header row of CSV.
+It converts stdin LTSV lines to stdout CSV(TSV).
+The first row of output become a header row.

 ### Example 1